 Sometimes Doing the Opposite Works Well

-It would seem that SEO is best for small businesses wanting to build momentum, and that paid ads are better reserved for larger companies with bigger budgets.
+Small business SEO is the play for growing companies wanting to build momentum, and paid ads are better reserved for larger companies with bigger budgets.

 But this is not always the case.